-Eczema and dermatitis are the terms used interchangeably for a very common skin inflammation.
+Eczema and dermatitis are terms used interchangeably for a very common skin inflammation.
 Atopic dermatitis is most common and often present from childhood.
 It tends to occur in the first weeks or months of life in genetically prone individuals.
 Often the first signs appear with introduction of solid foods but can start a lot earlier than that.
 It can settle in childhood but it can also persist into adulthood.
 Even children that out grow it often tend to have dry, sensitive skin in adulthood with episodic flare ups.
 Other types include seborrhoeic, asteatotic, pompholyx, and stasis eczema plus allergic contact dermatitis irritant contact dermatitis.

 You may be born with an increased likelihood of developing eczema, which you inherit from your parents.
 You may be a carrier of the Fillagrin gene deficiency.
 In this gene deficiency there is an increase in palmar creasing.

-Itching, dryness, redness, crusting, flaking, blistering, cracking, oozing, or bleeding is commonly associated with eczema.
 There may be some areas of skin discolouration too (increased or decreased pigmentation) which may appear due to skin inflammation, but the scarring is exceptionally rare.